 - Lung disease.
 Exercise helps strengthen the muscles associated with breathing and helps boost the oxygen level in the blood.

 - Memory problems.
 Exercise helps to improve cognitive ability by increasing the blood and oxygen flow to the brain.

 - Menstrual problems and PMS.
 Exercise helps to control the hormonal imbalances often associated with PMS by increasing the release of beta-endorphins.

 - Osteoporosis.
 Exercise promotes bone density, thereby lowering an individual’s risk of experiencing a bone fracture.

 - Overweight problems.
 Exercise is an appetite suppressant.
 It also increases metabolic rate, burns fat, increases lean muscle mass, and improves self-esteem—all factors that contribute to healthy weight.

 - Varicose veins.
 Exercise can help control the level of discomfort caused by existing varicose veins and help prevent additional varicose veins.

-as personal trainers have an inherent responsibility to positively influence the health and fitness attitudes of those around us.
+As a personal trainer, I have an inherent responsibility to positively influence the health and fitness attitudes of people around me.
 Individually and collectively, we can bring health and fitness to the masses and make the dream of optimal health a reality for all.